qualipool/swissrets/docs/Availabilities.md

 key | description
 :--- | :---
-active | Active and is open for inquiries. private | Same as active, but for a private audience (e.g. behind login). reference | Testimonial or reference of a transaction in the past, to showcase work. reserved | Same as active, but someone reserved it and it's not taken yet. taken | Offer has ben sold or rented out.
+active | Enabled and open for inquiries private | Same as active, but for a private audience (e.g. behind login) reference | Testimonial or reference of a transaction in the past, to showcase work reserved | Same as active, but someone reserved it and it's not taken yet taken | Offer has ben sold or rented out

 ### Example translations